ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 ---
 ## House plants – what should you know about them?

 Potted plants have many names – house plants, indoor flowers and so on.
-They are grown in soil placed in various containers. **House plants are an easy way to introduce natural environment into closed interiors,** which affects the decor and the mood of anyone staying in there.
+They are grown in soil placed in various containers. **House plants are an easy way to introduce the natural environment into closed interiors,** which affects the decor and the mood of anyone staying in there.
 They also allow to maintain contact with nature, especially in winter.

 **House plants can be perennials or annuals**.
-They usually form traditional flowers or develop vines.
-They can also be miniature trees.
+They usually form traditional flowers with petals or develop vines.
+They can also take forms of miniature trees.

-Plants chosen to be grown in pots usually have high aesthetic value, for instance interesting colors, shape or **unusual way of blooming**.
+Plants chosen to be grown in pots usually have high aesthetic value, displaying interesting colors, shapes or **unusual way of blooming**.
 The wide variety of plants of this type makes it easier to pick the one that matches your individual taste.

 {% fig %}